 Karen is primarily interested in teaching practices; improving learning and teaching, as well as developing students’ critical thinking and expression skills, particularly the development of effective communication in writing.

 Her role in WISER is to help both native and non-native speakers of English develop essential thinking and communication skills for academic life and future employability.
 She runs academic writing workshops across the University and provides 1-to-1 feedback on students’ assignments.
-In the School of Journalism, Language and Communication she teaches on the BA & MA TESOL programmes as Module Leader for Research Methods and Project Planning/Dissertation.
+In the School of Journalism, Media and Performance she teaches on the BA & MA TESOL programmes as Module Leader for Research Methods and Project Planning/Dissertation.
 She also teaches Language Analysis on the MA TESOL with Applied Linguistics and is a teacher observer for the teaching practicum on the Trinity TESOL Certificate courses.

 IATEFL Manchester April 2015 “How spiky can a spiky profile be?”